pomonam/kronfluence/DOCUMENTATION.md

 a data point on the query's measurable quantity](https://arxiv.org/abs/2209.05364).
 You can use the loss, [margin](https://arxiv.org/abs/2303.14186) (for classification), or [conditional log-likelihood](https://arxiv.org/abs/2308.03296) (for language modeling).

-**I encounter TrackedModuleNotFoundError while using DDP or FSDP.**
+**I encounter TrackedModuleNotFoundError when using DDP or FSDP.**
-Ensure to call `prepare_model` before wrapping your model with DDP or FSDP.
+Make sure to call `prepare_model` before wrapping your model with DDP or FSDP.
 Calling `prepare_model` on DDP modules can cause `TrackedModuleNotFoundError`.

 **My model uses supported modules, but influence scores are not computed.**